-How to configure your App Service application to use Facebook login
+Configure your App Service app to use Facebook login

-This topic shows you how to configure Azure App Service to use Facebook as an authentication provider.
+This article shows how to configure Azure App Service to use Facebook as an authentication provider.

-To complete the procedure in this topic, you must have a Facebook account that has a verified email address and a mobile phone number.
+To complete the procedure in this article, you need a Facebook account that has a verified email address and a mobile phone number.
 To create a new Facebook account, go to facebook.com.

-In another browser window, navigate to the Facebook Developers website and sign-in with your Facebook account credentials.
+Go to the Facebook Developers website and sign in with your Facebook account credentials.

-In the left-hand navigation, click Settings > Basic.
-On the App Secret field, click Show, provide your password if requested, then make a note of the values of App ID and App Secret.
-You use these later to configure your application in Azure.
+In the App Secret field, select Show.
+Copy the values of App ID and App Secret.
+You use them later to configure your App Service app in Azure.

 The app secret is an important security credential.
 Do not share this secret with anyone or distribute it within a client application.

-Click Facebook, paste in the App ID and App Secret values which you obtained previously, optionally enable any scopes needed by your application, then click OK.
+Select Facebook, and then paste in the App ID and App Secret values that you obtained previously.
+Enable any scopes needed by your application.

-By default, App Service provides authentication but does not restrict authorized access to your site content and APIs.
-You must authorize users in your app code.
+By default, App Service provides authentication, but it doesn't restrict authorized access to your site content and APIs.
+You need to authorize users in your app code.

-(Optional) To restrict access to your site to only users authenticated by Facebook, set Action to take when request is not authenticated to Facebook.
-This requires that all requests be authenticated, and all unauthenticated requests are redirected to Facebook for authentication.
+(Optional) To restrict access only to users authenticated by Facebook, set Action to take when request is not authenticated to Facebook.
+When you set this functionality, your app requires all requests to be authenticated.
+It also redirects all unauthenticated requests to Facebook for authentication.

 Restricting access in this way applies to all calls to your app, which might not be desirable for apps that have a publicly available home page, as in many single-page applications.
 For such applications, Allow anonymous requests (no action) might be preferred so that the app manually starts authentication itself.
 For more information, see Authentication flow.